-Enter the value for Point 1.
-The offset calibration factor is calculated by using the value of Point1 instead of the measured value (line 4, mV = ....) and is displayed on the next screen.
+The user can now enter Point 1.
+The offset calibration factor is calculated as: Point1 + mV (measured value) and displayed on the next screen.

 Z is the newly calculated offset calibration factor.
 The slope calibration factor S is always 1 and does not enter the calculation.